daos-stack/daos/NewDocs/DAOS Docker.md

 ```

-For more help on hugepages see the [Ubuntu Documentation page](https://help.ubuntu.com/community/KVM%20-%20Using%20Hugepages)
+For more help on hugepages see the [Ubuntu Documentation page](https://help.ubuntu.com/community/KVM%20-%20Using%20Hugepages) and the white paper [Intel Architecture Optimization with Large Code Pages](https://www.intel.com/content/dam/develop/external/us/en/documents/runtimeperformanceoptimizationblueprint-largecodepages-q1update.pdf)

 ## Starting the Docker Container
 Now we need to start the docker container by invoking the "docker run" command